Category: Working with maps

 Since v4.0 though multiple tracks within one GPX files are also supported and can be selected by the related controlbox in the elevation chart:

-Since v4.3 we added polyline support which allows you to draw directly on your maps by using geometry layers like polylines, polygons, circles and rectangles.
+Since v4.3 we added polyline support which allows you to draw directly on your maps by using geometry layers like polylines, polygons, circles and rectangles directly on your maps:

 Just copy the shortcode (e.g.